Wisconsin and Arizona make it official as Trump fails to stop vote certification in all six states where he contested his defeat

 The legal contests in Arizona are not over, however.
 It is one of several states that permits election results to be challenged after certification.

-Lawyers for Kelli Ward, chairwoman of the state Republican Party, said she intended to file such a contest immediately following Monday’s certification.
-Last week, she asked a Maricopa County judge to allow the inspection of mail ballot envelopes, arguing — without evidence — that poor signature verification allowed fraudulent votes to be counted.
+Lawyers for Kelli Ward, chairwoman of the state Republican Party, filed such a contest immediately following Monday’s certification.
+Last week, they had asked a Maricopa County judge to allow the inspection of mail ballot envelopes, arguing — without evidence — that poor signature verification allowed fraudulent votes to be counted.

 During a hearing on that request Monday morning, Ward’s lawyer said he had assembled a team of handwriting experts to inspect whether the signatures on envelopes matched those on file.
 Judge Randall Warner agreed to allow them to inspect 100 mail ballot envelopes and 100 duplicated ballots that had been filled out by election workers when original ballots were damaged, in advance of an evidentiary hearing he set for Thursday.